Glossary

 - Sampler: a uniform that is used to sample a texture.

-- Scene graph: a general data structure that arranges the local representation of a graphical scene.
+- Scene graph: a general data structure that arranges the local representation of a graphical scene; a collection of nodes in a tree structure, with each node having one parent and a non-negative number of children.

-- Screen space: a coordinate system that represents the rendering context on the intervals [0,x] and [0,y] for horizontal and vertical coordinates, respectively, where x is the width of the rendering context in pixels and y is the height of the rendering context in pixels.
+- Screen space: a coordinate system that represents the canvas in the ranges [0,x] and [0,y] for horizontal and vertical coordinates, respectively, where x is the width of the canvas in fragments and y is the height of the canvas in fragments.
+The negative boundaries for each direction are left and up, respectively.

 - Shader: a function that runs on the GPU.

-- Shader program: a pair of one vertex shader and one fragment shader that are linked together and used to rasterize primitives.
+- Shader program: a vertex shader and a fragment shader that are linked together and used to render primitives.

 - Shadow acne: a visual artifact resulting from the limited resolution of a shadow map.